 Risk factors for stroke include high blood pressure, diabetes, heart disease and certain blood disorders.
 Other factors that increase the likelihood of a stroke include physical inactivity, smoking, obesity and excessive alcohol and drug use.

 “You need to know the signs of stroke so you can head to the Emergency Department if it happens to you or a loved one.
 For every thirty minute delay in treatment, there is a 10 percent decrease in recovery,” says Neurologist Randall Stahly, DO, FAAN, at Cape Neurology Specialists, a Saint Francis Medical Partner.

 A person having a stroke may exhibit numbness or weakness on one side of the body, confusion, trouble seeing or walking, a severe headache or speech difficulties.

 Strokes happen fast.
 It is important to recognize the signs of a stroke and call 911 immediately if someone begins to show signs of a stroke.

-To help determine if someone is having a stroke, remember FAST.
+To help determine if someone is having a stroke, remember BE FAST.

 - Face: Ask the person to smile.
-Does one side of the face droop or is it numb?
+Does one side of his or her face droop.
+Ask them if it is numb.

 - Arm: Ask the person to raise both arms.
 Is one weak or numb?